fusioncharts/dev_centre_docs/getting-started/java/your-first-chart-using-java.md

 In the above code:

 * We have created an instance of the **Column2d** chart.
 Each chart type in FusionCharts Suite XT has a unique alias, which you can use to create an instance of that chart.
-In this case, we are creating an instance of a Column 2D chart with dimensions of 800x550 pixels using `width` and `height`.
+In this case, we are creating an instance of a Column 2D chart with dimensions of 700x400 pixels using `width` and `height`.
 * To specify the data format as JSON, we have set the `dataFormat` parameter to **json**.
-You can also provide the data in [XML format]({% site.baseurl %}/chart-guide/getting-started/using-xml-as-data-format '@@open-newtab').
+You can also provide the data in XML format.
 * The JSON data is embedded as the value of the `dataSource` parameter.

 Create a container using `<div>` to render the chart.